 Who Can I Sue for Causing a Fire?

 There are many people and entities which may be responsible for causing the fire resulting in your injuries.
-Your landlord may be responsible but an electrical contractor, handyman or other people may also be responsible.
+Your landlord may be responsible but an electrical contractor, handyman, or other people may also be responsible.

 A landlord has a legal obligation to keep the property free from hazards, including hazards that can cause a fire.
 A landlord is required to protect the tenants from hazardous conditions including those which can cause a fire.
 If a landlord failed to protect you from the hazardous condition which caused the fire which injured you, the landlord will be held liable for your injuries.

-Most fires are caused by faulty electrical wiring but there are many other causes such as leaving hazardous materials in the basement, garage or even the garbage.
+Most fires are caused by faulty electrical wiring but there are many other causes such as leaving hazardous materials in the basement, garage, or even the garbage.

 What Laws Make My Landlord Liable If There Was a Fire?

 In New York City, numerous laws regulate what landlords must do to prevent fires in apartments, apartment buildings, and office buildings.
-There are many thousands of building codes laws that regulate fire prevention, fire detection, fire extinguishment, and emergency exits.
+There are many thousands of building codes and laws that regulate fire prevention, fire detection, fire extinguishment, and emergency exits.
 For example:

 - One type of building code intended to reduce fires and prevent toxic smoke may require your landlord to have electrical wiring with a metal sheath called BX cable.